Histotripsy for treatment of canine appendicular osteosarcoma

 - Dogs of any age, weight, sex, or breed, with diagnosis of appendicular osteosarcoma diagnosed via cytology or biopsy

 - Owners have elected standard-of-care treatment for osteosarcoma – limb amputation and chemotherapy (chemotherapy may be administered at another veterinary facility)

 - Dogs will undergo limb amputation as part of this study.
 Dogs who have already had amputation or tumor resection are not eligible to enroll.

 - Dogs who have received any tumor-directed therapy (e.g. radiation) or immunosuppressive drugs prior to study enrollment

 - Evidence of metastatic disease

-Dogs with appendicular osteosarcoma will undergo a non-invasive histotripsy treatment of the tumor one day prior to standard-of-care limb amputation.
+Dogs will be evaluated for eligibility at the Animal Cancer Care and Research Center in Roanoke, VA.
+Qualifying dogs will undergo a non-invasive histotripsy treatment of the tumor one day prior to standard-of-care limb amputation surgery.
+Travel will be required to the Veterinary Teaching Hospital in Blacksburg for the histotripsy treatment.
 Tumor samples will be obtained after limb amputation and evaluated by a pathologist at Virginia Tech.
 Results from this routine evaluation will be provided to you.
-Enrolled patients will need to return to the Veterinary Teaching Hospital for recheck visits at 2 weeks, and 3, 6, 9 and 12 months after surgery.
+Enrolled patients will need to return to the Animal Cancer Care and Research Center in Roanoke, VA for recheck visits at 2 weeks, and 3, 6, 9 and 12 months after surgery.